carpentries-lab/good-enough-practices/paper.md

     orcid: 0000-0001-8025-6361
     affiliation: 1
 affiliations:
- - name: School of Biological Sciences, University of Edinburgh
+ - name: School of Biological Sciences, The University of Edinburgh
    index: 1
- - name: Institution 2
+ - name: Utrecht University
    index: 2
- - name: Institution 3
+ - name: Centre for Clinical Brain Sciences, The University of Edinburgh
    index: 3
- - name: Institution 4
+ - name: EPCC, The University of Edinburgh
    index: 4
- - name: MRC Human Genetics Unit, Institute
+ - name: MRC Human Genetics Unit, MRC Institute of Genetics and Cancer, The University of Edinburgh
    index: 5
- - name: James Hutton Institute
+ - name: Usher Institute, The University of Edinburgh
    index: 6
+ - name: The James Hutton Institute, Dundee
+   index: 7
-date: 24 January 2022
+date: 2023-05-09
 bibliography: paper.bib